venkatdurgempudi/python/learning-material/04-operators.md

 | or                                        | OR                                                             |

 ---
+> [!NOTE]

-> ⚠️ **Note:** If two operators have the same precedence, the expression is evaluated from left to right.
+> If two operators have the same precedence, the expression is evaluated from left to right.